Say ‘goodbye’ to the data hall in data center design?

 Some believe the AI race will be over in less time than the average transmission line project takes to reach operation in the US (10-15 years).
 To bend the cost-per-MW curve during the data center construction boom, there should be a shift toward iterative and repeatable designs that rapidly scale up to meet time-to-compute demands.

-One inventor who specializes in mobile distributed energy resources and cooling modules for data centers is thinking out of the box, or better yet, in the cube, about how to shift data center design away from physical, site-constructed design to an assembly-line approach that enables rapid production and deployment of data centers.
+One inventor who specializes in mobile distributed energy resources and cooling modules for data centers is thinking out of the box, or better yet, in the cube, about how to shift data center design away from physical, site-constructed design to an assembly-line approach that enables rapid production and deployment of compute cubes.
+What began as a platform to move perishable produce through the global supply chain is morphing to meet the crushing demand of AI compute.

-For that reason, Caldwell has spent the past few years building modular 8 ½ x 9 ½ ‘ high decentralized cubes that can create hundreds of quasi-independent data centers working together as one larger, more efficient data center.
-Each cube delivers high-density AI compute, with ~0.6 MW of compute (600-700 kw per cube), and clusters offering 4 to 6 MW.
-Data center operators can add and subtract cubes according to what is needed, with all connecting to the same power bus.
+By omitting the data hall and traditional building primary water loop, Caldwell hopes to shift thinking from just construction-type projects to a product that can be repeated and iterated upon.
+That’s why Caldwell has spent the past few years building modular 8 ½ x 10 ½ ‘ high, decentralized cubes that can create hundreds of quasi-independent data centers — all working together as one larger, more efficient data center.
+The cubes can operate as a single cube on the edge of thousands of cubes in a centralized location.
+Each cube delivers high-density AI compute, with ~0.6 MW of compute (500-600 kw per cube), and clusters offer 4 to 6 MW as a building block.
+Data center operators can add and subtract cubes according to what they need, with all cubes in a cluster connecting to a common bus.

 Each cube contains: